Milenski1987/Exchange-Rate-App-with-API/README.md

 Application works with Exchange Rate API - Get all conversion rates in real-time.

-Application is still in beta and works only in IDE.
+The application is still in beta and works only in IDE.
 To run this app follow the steps:
   * open your IDE and create 2 files ( one of them must be with name "currencies_data" )
-  * in file "currencies_data" copy data from file with same name in this repository
+  * in the file "currencies_data" copy data from the file with the same name in this repository
   * in other file copy code from "exchange_app.py"
   * go to [Excahnge Rate API website](https://www.exchangerate-api.com) and create an account
   * navigate and generate an API key.